All About Brownfield Redevelopment Specialists and Site Managers

 Job Demand for Brownfield Redevelopment Specialists and Site Managers

-There were about 992,100 jobs for Brownfield Redevelopment Specialist or Site Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 992,100 jobs in the United States for Brownfield Redevelopment Specialist or Site Manager.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Brownfield Redevelopment Specialist or Site Manager by 2026.
 The BLS estimates 79,200 yearly job openings in this field.

 The states with the most job growth for Brownfield Redevelopment Specialist or Site Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-Salary for a Brownfield Redevelopment Specialist or Site Manager
+The average yearly salary of a Brownfield Redevelopment Specialist or Site Manager ranges between $52,550 and $183,430.

 Brownfield Redevelopment Specialists and Site Managers who work in District of Columbia, Virginia, or California, make the highest salaries.